In-Situ Measurement of Relative Attenuation Length of Gadolinium-Loaded Liquid Scintillator Using Source Data at RENO Experiment: Introduction

-Alternatively, the attenuation length of LS can be measured {\it in-situ} using radioactive sources in the detector~\cite{Apollonio:2002gd}.
-In such a case, the attenuation length measured is for the same optical photon spectrum as the scintillation signal in the experiment.
-However, this method requires detailed modeling of PMT performances for each PMT used for the measurement.

-In this paper we report an {\it in-situ} method of measuring the relative attenuation length of Gd-LS in the RENO detectors and the results of the measurements using calibration source data samples spanning about 1\,300 days.
-This method does not require a PMT performance model.
+Alternatively, the attenuation length of LS can be measured in situ using radioactive sources placed in the detector~\cite{Apollonio:2002gd}.
+In this case, the measured quantity is an effective attenuation length as the optical photons with different wavelengths are summed over.
+The measured attenuation length is for the same optical photon spectrum as the scintillation signal in the experiment.
+In principle, this method requires a detailed photomultiplier tube (PMT) performance model for each PMT used for the measurement.
+Using the model can be avoided by taking ratios of PMT hits spatially and temporally.
+In this paper, we report on the method of measurements of the relative effective attenuation length of Gd-LS in the RENO detectors using an in situ method, and the results of the measurements using calibration radioactive source data samples spanning about 1\,400 days.